jaulz/hoard/README.md

 You should now be good to go with your models.

-## Camel case all the things!

-For those of us who prefer to work with a single coding standard right across our applications, using the CamelCaseModel trait will ensure that all those attributes, relationships and associated data from our Eloquent models persist through to our APIs in a camel-case manner.
-This is important if you are writing front-end applications, which are also using camelCase.
-This allows for a better standard across our application.
-To use:

-    use \Jaulz\Eloquence\Behaviours\CamelCasing;

-Put the above line in your models and that's it.

 ### Note!

 Eloquence DOES NOT CHANGE how you write your schema migrations.
 You should still be using snake_case